Where's Charley?

 Trivia

-• The 1975 Broadway revival of Where's Charley? received 5 Tony Award nominations and 4 Drama Desk Award nominations.
+• The 1975 Broadway revival of Where's Charley? received five Tony Award nominations and four Drama Desk Award nominations.

-• During his stint in the title role on Broadway, Ray Bolger nightly brought the house lights up on the audience midway through "Once in Love with Amy" and led them in a merry sing-along.
-It was a show-stopping number, lasting nearly 7 minutes.
+• During his stint in the title role on Broadway, Ray Bolger brought the house lights up on the audience nightly, midway through "Once in Love with Amy," and led them in a merry sing-along.
+It was a show-stopping number, lasting nearly seven minutes.

-• George Balanchine had also worked with Bolger on his previous biggest hit, the groundbreaking On Your Toes, 12 years before Where's Charley?.
+• George Balanchine had also worked with Bolger on his previous biggest hit, the groundbreaking On Your Toes, twelve years before Where's Charley?.

-• Though Warner Bros. and the Loesser estate each finally expressed an interest in making the film available in the future, as of 2014 the 1952 film version of Where's Charley? has never been released onto VHS or DVD for home viewing.
+• Although Warner Bros. and the Loesser estate each finally expressed an interest in making the film available in the future, as of 2014, the 1952 film version of Where's Charley? has never been released onto VHS or DVD for home viewing.

 Critical Reaction

-Delightful& the spirit of old-fashioned musical comedy is alive and well. - Variety
+"Delightful....
+The spirit of old-fashioned musical comedy is alive and well."

 Tony® Award